Kiki's Delivery Service: English releases

 Streamline Pictures produced the first official English dub of Kiki's Delivery Service in November 1989 for Japan Airlines international flights.
 It was the second Studio Ghibli dub produced by Streamline following My Neighbor Totoro earlier that year.
 Tokuma Shoten commissioned Streamline for the Kiki's Delivery Service dub after being satisfied with the English production of My Neighbor Totoro, but did not give Streamline the rights to distribute the film in North America.
 The Streamline dub was released only on the Ghibli LaserDisc Box Set in 1996, which is out of print.

 Disney produced an English dub in 1997 and Kiki was the first film released through a deal Disney made with Tokuma.
 It premiered at the Seattle International Film Festival on May 23, 1998, and was released on both VHS and LaserDisc by Buena Vista Home Video in September 1998.
 It became the eighth-most sold film at Blockbuster during its first week of availability, and sold over 900,000 copies by September 28, 1998.
 It was re-released on VHS and debuted on DVD in North America in 2003, alongside the releases of Spirited Away and Castle in the Sky.
 Disney re-released the film on DVD in 2010 with an updated English dub that removed the earlier dub's deviations from the Japanese version.

 In the United Kingdom, the film was released on Blu-ray by StudioCanal alongside a release of Grave of the Fireflies on July 1, 2013, while in North America, Walt Disney Studios Home Entertainment released the film on Blu-ray Disc alongside Princess Mononoke and The Wind Rises, on November 18, 2014.
 GKIDS re-issued the film on Blu-ray and DVD on October 17, 2017.
-In October 2019, it was announced the 2010 Disney dub version would be streaming on HBO Max; and in 2020, it was announced the Japanese version and the Disney dub would be streaming on Netflix.
+In October 2019, it was announced the 2010 Disney dub version would be streaming on HBO Max; and in 2020, it was announced the Japanese version and the Disney dub would be streaming on Netflix in Europe.
+The European Netflix release uses the 1997 version of the Disney dub.

+In March 2026, the film was re-released in the United States in 4K IMAX, making $1.7 million during the March 13 to March 15, 2026 weekend.

 Reception

-At the review aggregator website Rotten Tomatoes, 98% of 45 reviews are positive for Kiki's Delivery Service, and the average rating is 8.1/10.
+At the review aggregator website Rotten Tomatoes, 98% of 47 reviews are positive for Kiki's Delivery Service, and the average rating is 8.1/10.
 The critics consensus reads, "Kiki's Delivery Service is a heartwarming, gorgeously-rendered tale of a young witch discovering her place in the world."
 Metacritic, another aggregator, collected 15 reviews and calculated an average rating of 85 out of 100, signifying "universal acclaim".